cvat-ai/cvat/site/content/en/docs/manual/advanced/import-export.md

 ---
-title: 'Import/Export tasks'
+title: 'Import/Export a task'
 linkTitle: 'Import/Export'
 weight: 25
 ---

-In CVAT you can export and import tasks.
+In CVAT you can exporting and importing tasks.
 This can be used to backup the task on your PC or to transfer the task to another server.

 ## Export